php-tuf/php-tuf/README.md

 # PHP-TUF

 ## IMPORTANT
-PHP-TUF is in a pre-release state is not considered a complete or secure version of the TUF framework.
+PHP-TUF is in a pre-release state and is not considered a complete or secure version of the TUF framework.
-It should only currently be used for testing, development and feedback.
+It should currently only be used for testing, development and feedback.

 *Do not use in production for secure target downloads!!*